KevinDeNotariis/Solitaire/README.md

-  Now, before checking the (8, swords) with the (4 swords), you need to check the card that you have just put on top of another one, namely you have to check the (7, cups) with the (7, coins) and since they share the value, you has to put the (4, swords) on top of the (7, coins), obtaining:
+  Now, before checking the (8, swords) with the (4 swords), you need to check the card that you have just put on top of another one, namely you have to check the (7, cups) with the (7, coins) and since they share the value, you have to put the (4, swords) on top of the (7, coins), obtaining:

   > table configuration: (3, swords), (4, swords), (7, cups) (8, swords).